Cat Genetic Projects in the Lyons’ Feline Genetics Laboratory at MU

 The Lyons’ laboratory is always interested in new cat projects or supporting other researchers in their genetic research endeavors for cats.
 Please contact the laboratory if you think you have a new and interesting genetic presentation in your cat!

-To provide targeted funding via support and donations for feline genetics, please contact Dr. Lyons or the School of Veterinary Medicine Development Office.
+To provide targeted funding via support and donations for feline genetics, please contact Dr. Lyons or the College of Veterinary Medicine, Office of Advancement.